Phalaenopsis aphrodite Rchb.f.

 Bloom Time: Spring

-Phalaenopsis aphrodite is a nice and compact Phalaenopsis orchid species up to 2 feet (60 cm) tall.
-The leaves are oblong to elliptic, shiny green, up to 16 inches (40 cm) long and up to 3.2 inches (8 cm) wide.
-The flowers are white or yellowish-white.
-It blooms in spring but possible all year.
+Phalaenopsis aphrodite is a nice and compact species that grows up to 2 feet (60 cm) tall.
+Leaves are oblong to elliptic, shiny green, up to 16 inches (40 cm) long, and up to 3.2 inches (8 cm) wide.
+Flowers are white or yellowish-white and appear in spring but possible all year.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).